Power-SMC: Low-Latency Sequence-Level Power Sampling for Training-Free LLM Reasoning: Related Work

 \paragraph{Sequential Monte Carlo and particle methods.} SMC methods approximate evolving distributions using populations of weighted particles and resampling to control degeneracy~\citep{doucet2001smc,delmoral2004,delmoral2006smc,doucet2011tutorial}.
 Power-SMC adapts this framework to autoregressive decoding with Transformer KV caches, which introduces a practical requirement: resampling must correctly reorder the cached model state across particles (Appendix~\ref{sec:systems}).

-\paragraph{Decoding heuristics.} Common strategies include temperature scaling, top-$k$, and nucleus sampling~\citep{holtzman2020curious}.
+\paragraph{Decoding heuristics.} Common strategies include temperature scaling, top-$k$, nucleus~\citep{holtzman2020curious}, and top-H sampling \cite{potraghloo2025top}.
 These specify local token-level rules and do not, in general, sample from global sequence-level targets like~\eqref{eq:power}.
 Our results clarify the role of temperature within an algorithm that \emph{does} target the global power objective.

 \paragraph{Limitations addressed by Power-SMC.} Existing approaches to power sampling introduce distinct computational bottlenecks that Power-SMC is designed to avoid.
 MH power sampling~\citep{karan2025reasoning} is fundamentally sequential: accept/reject decisions induce a serial dependency, and each move regenerates a suffix whose expected length can grow with the generated prefix, leading to large overheads.
 Scalable Power Sampling~\citep{ji2026scalable} eliminates the sequential MH chain but, in its current form, relies on per-token rollout estimation of future-dependent terms and (in practice) restricts attention to a candidate subset of tokens for efficiency.
 Power-SMC sidesteps both issues: its proposal depends only on current logits and requires no rollouts, yet we prove it is the unique variance-minimizing choice among all proposals with this prefix-only property (Section~\ref{sec:theory}).
 Global correctness is then recovered through importance weights that provide an \emph{exact} sequential correction (no rollout approximation error).
 The computational cost is one parallel forward pass per particle per decode step; because all particles advance simultaneously in a single batch, wall-clock overhead is typically modest for the batch sizes we use.